-In this LIVE Webcast, a panel of key thought leaders will provide crucial information on how electronics suppliers and manufacturers can better manage cost and ensure compliance with an Approved Component List (ACL).
-They will also offer helpful insights on the importance of having up-to-the-minute electronic components database.
+In this LIVE Webcast, electronic parts management experts Vernon Densler (SiliconExpert) and Michael Pecht (CALCE) will provide crucial information on how electronics suppliers and manufacturers can better manage cost and ensure compliance with an Approved Component List (ACL).
+As experts, they will also offer helpful insights on the importance of having up-to-the-minute electronic components database.

 - Recent Trends in Electronic Parts Management

 - Approved Components List (ACL) – Challenges and Opportunities

 - Cost Management

 - Component Verification

 - Significance of an Updated Electronic Components Database